 But the tensest confrontation actually occurs between Paul and helicopter pilot Chris Aultman.
 After working nineteen hours straight, nine of which were spent in aerial reconnaissance, Chris finally spots the Japanese whaling flagship the Nisshin Maru from the sky.
 However, sheer exhaustion forces him to return to Paul's flagship, the Steve Irwin.
 Paul wants him back up ASAP, but Chris firmly insists that he won't be able to safely continue until he gets at least four hours of sleep.
 So while he rests, the Irwin looses track of the Maru in an ice field.
 A visibly annoyed Paul begins to loudly voice his frustrations with Chris' inactivity.
 By the time a refreshed-looking Chris returns to duty, the mood on the bridge has grown noticeably sour.

 With the benefit of hindsight, this triumphant closure turns out to be illusory.
 While I've yet to see it, a fifth season aired last year, with yet another season on the way.
 Paul has been arrested and is now wanted for skipping bail.
-After eight years of campaigning in the Antarctic, the Sea Shepherds have achieved a lot of notoriety for themselves through the TV series.
+After eight years of campaigning in the Antarctic, Sea Shepherd has achieved a lot of notoriety for themselves through the TV series.
 But with no peaceful resolution to the conflict in sight and both sides continually raising the bar for aggression, I gotta wonder how long the near misses will last before someone is severely injured.
-Paul also likes to say that anyone who wants to be a part of his crew has to be willing to die for the whales.
-Someone might get that chance while the cameras are rolling.
+Paul also likes to say that anyone who wants to be a part of his crew has to be willing to put their life on the line for the whales.
+Someone might get that chance to make that sacrifice while the cameras are rolling.